victoreeckh/Renewable_Energy_notes/pages/Exam.md

 				  collapsed:: true
 					- *LCOE is the average price during operation hours needed to break even over the lifetime of the plant.
 It thus makes the balance of the needed future revenue against the projected future costs of the plant.
 When calculating future money streams, one should account for the time-price value of money and therefore discount the streams to the present (NPV) as money is worth less in the future than it is today.
 This discount is embodied by the WACC, which can be seen as the opportunity cost of capital.
 Therefore using another discount (WACC) value will give other results in terms of average price needed to break even.
 This shows the dependency.*
 				- what are the green diamonds on the graph?
 What is missing on the right hand side graph?
-		- Solar PV #PV_EX
-		  collapsed:: true
-			- same as past exam question where he gives the equation for the efficiency of the solar cell and you have to explain what all the terms mean. background-color:: blue collapsed:: true
-				- ((64341221-a033-4a55-b6e6-171f1a1c37a3))
-			- Explain why there is a theoretical maximum efficiency for a given bandgap. background-color:: blue collapsed:: true
-				- *Shockley-Queisser limit*
-				- *Considers only radiative recombination mechanism (+ see other assumptions)*
-				- *It provides an upper bound on the amount of solar energy that can be converted into electrical energy by a solar cell under ideal conditions.*
-				- *In single cells there exists a trade-off between bandgap and extraction voltage.
-A higher bandgap allows higher absorbance (more photons with lower energy absorbed), but extraction*
-				    ($V_{OC}$) *happens at lower voltages, and vice versa*
-				- *Limit is mainly formed by*
-				  collapsed:: true
-					- *Absorption limit -> incomplete absorption*
-					- *thermalization limit -> excess-energy losses*
-					- *Other inevitable loss factors* collapsed:: true
-						- *Long-wavelength losses*
-						- *Voltage factor*
-						- *FF*
-				- *Shockley queissler limit* $\approx 30\%$
-			- Why can multijunctions increase efficiency? background-color:: blue collapsed:: true
-				- *Multijunction cells try to increase the limited efficiency of single cells (Shockley-Queisser) by increasing absorption.
-Absorption in a single cell is limited by long-wavelength (absorption limit, only photons with sufficient energy to let electron bridge bandgap are absorbed) and excess energy (thermalization limit, absorbed photons with energy higher than bandgap -> excess energy will be lost through heat dissipation).
-See figure.*
-				- *Multijunction cells try to reduce those limits and increase absorption by stacking multiple cells with different (increasing) bandgaps upon each other.
-The higher range of bandgaps allows to absorb photons with lower energy (higher wave length) ->decreases long-wavelength losses.
-Additionally photons with higher energies can be absorbed by subsequent cells with larger bandgaps which reduces thermalization (excess energy) losses.
-Finally as the thickness of the cell improves, also incomplete absorption losses decrease.*
-				-
 		- Wind #wind_EX
 		  collapsed:: true
 			- Some Crazy question for you to derive an equation a' and torque using Cq (yes CQ, not CT or CP).